drfloob/_tree/README.md

 > *--Edsger W. Dijkstra, [EWD1243][]*

 This library provides a tree model implementation and a pluggable tree behavior for your data.
-It does so while maintaining *zero* internal state, providing only immutable objects, and without altering your data or trampling on the global scope (by default).
+It maintains *zero* internal state, provides only immutable objects, and does not alter your data or trample on the global scope.

-It is AMD (RequireJs), Node, and global-script compatible.
+`_tree` supports AMD (RequireJs), Node, and global-script loading scenarios.

 ## Simple Usage Example